AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - int
      - The true bits per sample of the file (1 for true PBM files, even though OIIO will report the ``format`` as UINT8).
-   * - ``pnm:binary``
-     - int
-     - nonzero if the file itself used the PNM binary format, 0 if it used ASCII.
-The PNM writer honors this attribute in the ImageSpec to determine whether to write an ASCII or binary file.
-       Float PFM files are always written in binary format.

 **Configuration settings for PNM input**